-The Pepys Estate in Deptford, south London, is a predominately 1960’s housing estate on the banks of the Thames characterised by high-rise tower blocks and social housing.
+The Pepys Estate in Deptford, south London, is a predominately 1960’s housing estate on the banks of the Thames, characterised by tower blocks and social housing.
 Situated near a busy thoroughfare and surrounding an industrial site, the estate suffers a variety of urban environmental issues.

-Residents in the Pepys Estate expressed concerns over local air quality.
-This arose from the results of an earlier study of noise pollution which was primarily being generated from a scrap yard situated in the heart of the community.
-Local residents wanted to assess how good or poor the air quality was.
-They had particular concerns over the mechanical break-up of vehicles, large goods vehicles servicing the scrap yard and local traffic, which were seen as potential sources of pollution.
+Residents in the Pepys Estate expressed concerns over local air quality, and wanted to assess how good or poor the air quality was.
+They had particular concerns over the mechanical break-up of vehicles, and large goods vehicles servicing the scrap yard and local traffic, which were seen as potential sources of pollution.
 The possible impact of a planned housing development further heightened their desire to assess local air quality.
 The survey was initiated with the Pepys Community Forum and commissioned by London Sustainability Exchange (LsX), a charity geared to creating a more sustainable London.

 After a meeting in the local community centre, Mapping for Change provided residents with instructions and survey equipment to carry out their investigations.

 The area was divided up into 100m grids to obtain a good distribution of samples taken.
 Activities commenced with a series of diffusion tubes being set out on lampposts around the area.
 Wipe samples were taken to assess the quantity and type of metals being deposited on vertical surfaces.
 Ozone levels were measured using Eco-badge™ ozone detection kits, and leaf samples were collected and analysed by Lancashire University.
 All of the data collected was analysed and compiled into a series of maps.
 A public meeting was held to provide feedback on the findings.